NCI-NAACCR-Zone-Design/Louisiana/README.md

 If you get errors that some Python module is missing, install them via `pip3 install -r requirements.txt`

+Some settings may be adjsted in `settings.py` such as the URL of your website.

 After running all of them, be sure to run `npm run build` to update the web server so your new files will show up.